 SMI, if payable, will take account of the balance outstanding on the mortgage and/or other loans secured on your property.
 A standard interest rate is used to work out the amount you may get, not your actual interest rate.
-From 18th June 2017 this is 2.61% (previously it was 3.12%).
+This is currently 2.61%.

 Help is available for mortgages or loans secured on your property up to a total maximum of £200,000.
 You may also get help with the actual costs of any eligible Service Charges.